microsoft/live-share/docs/getting-started.md

 After downloading and installing Visual Studio Live Share, follow these steps to join a collaboration session a colleague has sent you.

-1. **Start a discussion with the owner**
+1. **Start a discussion with the Collaboration Session Host**

     It's always good to start up a conversation via voice or chat in your favorite client before joining a collaboration session since you'll obviously need to communicate to collaborate.
-In addition, as [outlined above](#owners-and-participants) the collaboration session requires the owner to be connected to the service to operate so you'll want to check in with them.
+In addition, as [outlined above](#collaboration-session-host-and-guests) the collaboration session requires the session host to be connected to the service to operate so you'll want to check in with them.

 2. **Click on the invite link / open the invite in your browser**